ishoshani/HackHealth/README.md

 My personal recommendation is to set this up on a [homestead](https://laravel.com/docs/5.2/homestead).
 You can do this fairly easily with a virtualbox and vagrant, and pretty much sets itself up.
 This allows for particularly easy local hosting, though you can also just use a local LAMP setup as well.

-the documentation for laravel can be found [here](https://laravel.com/docs/5.2)
+the documentation for laravel can be found [here](https://laravel.com/docs/5.2) Most of the internal structure is based off this(arguably overly so), so use that for how to create the individual files.

 Creating new modules: